Israel orders evacuations as it widens offensive but Palestinians are running out of places to go | Law-Order

 Israel orders evacuations as it widens offensive but Palestinians are running out of places to go

-But the mounting toll, which Palestinian health officials say has killed several hundred civilians since a weeklong truce ended on Friday, is likely to further increase international pressure to return to the negotiating table.It could also render even larger parts of the isolated territory uninhabitable.Airstrikes and the ground offensive have transformed much of the north, including large areas in Gaza City, into a rubble-filled wasteland.Hundreds of thousands of residents fled south during the assault.

-Israel renewed calls on Monday for mass evacuations from the southern town of Khan Younis, where tens of thousands of displaced Palestinians have sought refuge in recent weeks, as the military widened its ground offensive and bombarded targets across the Gaza Strip.
+Israeli warplanes heavily bombarded an area around Khan Younis in southern Gaza on Friday as the military ordered mass evacuations from the town in the face of a widening ground offensive that is pushing Palestinians into a progressively shrinking portion of the besieged territory.

-The expanded assault posed a deadly choice for hundreds of thousands of Palestinians — either stay in the path of Israeli forces or flee to squeeze into progressively tinier slivers of the Gaza Strip, with no guarantee of safety.
+The expanded assault posed a deadly choice for hundreds of thousands of Palestinians — either stay in the path of Israeli forces or flee within the confines of southern Gaza with no guarantee of safety.

 Aid workers warned that the mass movement would worsen the already dire humanitarian catastrophe in the territory.